NapthaAI/http-oauth-mcp-server/README.md

 As noted above, the Python MCP SDK does not support these features, so currently you can either plug our remote server into an MCP host like Cursor or Claude Desktop, or into a TypeScript/JavaScript application directly - but not into a Python one.

 ### Plugging your server into your MCP Host (Cursor / Claude)
-Since most MCP hosts don't support either streamable HTTP (which is superior to SSE in a number of ways) _or_ OAuth, we recommend using the `mcp-remote` npm package which will handle the OAuth authorization, and briding the remote transport into a STDIO transport for your host.
+Since most MCP hosts don't support either streamable HTTP (which is superior to SSE in a number of ways) _or_ OAuth, we recommend using the `mcp-remote` npm package which will handle the OAuth authorization, and bridging the remote transport into a STDIO transport for your host.

 the command will look like this: